 And as I looked, I saw others, and still others.
 Some were coming, some were going.
-All seemed encased in the same coarse garments, many were weary, and all seemed bent toward the ground and all were hurrying along.
+All seemed encased in the same coarse garments, many were weary, and all seemed bent toward the ground, and all were hurrying along.

 And as I wondered pityingly - for pity seemed to pervade all things then - there appeared before me one who seemed to come to satisfy my questionings.
-He was not one of those I was looking upon, although it seemed as if at one time he might have been.
-His face was as if at some time he had known great suffering, but there was now a look of strength and compassion, there was such beauty in his face that I wondered at it all.
-Moreover he seemed to know all things and my thoughts as quickly as I knew them myself.
-I was about to make inquiry of him when he approached nearer and said: "These are of a company numbering many millions upon the earth who do its heaviest and most important work.
+He was not one of those I was looking upon although it seemed as if at one time he

+"These are of a company numbering many millions upon the earth who do its heaviest and most necessary work.
 Were they not to go to their work daily the industries of the world would stop, and great suffering and privation would result."
-Why do they seem so eager I thought, and why are they bent so to the ground?
+Why do they seem so eager I thought and why are they bent so to the ground?

 "Their work is heavy.
 Their hours are long.
-They have but little time with their families, for they must work diligently and faithfully while work lasts, for later on work stops and for some, for weeks, and for some, for months, there is no work, and their pay were they to work every day in the year is not enough to keep them in comfort."
+They have but very little time with their families, for they must work diligently and faithfully while work lasts, for later on work stops and for some, for weeks, and for some, for months, there is no work, and their pay were they to work every day in the year is not enough to keep them in comfort."

-But why I thought, and I contemplated the vast millions made from industry even in my country every year, is their pay so small?
+But why, I thought, and I contemplated the vast millions made from industry even in my country every year, is their pay so small?

-He smiled; it seemed to be a pitying smile, but he did not answer my thought, and I knew not at the time why he smiled and said nothing.
+He smiled; but he did not answer my thought, and I knew not at the time why he smiled and said nothing.

 While I was meditating upon all this, I heard a great commotion as if outside of great gates, and I heard voices and the cries of excited men by the score.
-My companion said, "These are men out of work.
+My companion said, "They are men out of work.
 A few are to be taken today, though it will be scarcely one from a score, and the others will tramp on as they have for many weary days to other works."